-For this One Pot Vegan Chili Mac recipe, two favorite comfort foods join forces!
-You’ll love the blend of vegan beef crumbles, macaroni, beans, tomatoes and spices with plenty of vegan cheese on top!
-Have Vegan Chili Mac and Cheese ready in 30 minutes and serve a meal that the whole family will love!
+For this One Pot Vegan Chili Mac recipe, two favorite comfort foods join forces.
+You’ll love the blend of vegan beef crumbles, macaroni, beans, tomatoes and spices with plenty of vegan cheese on top.
+Make this meatless chili mac and cheese in 30 minutes and serve a meal that the whole family will love!

 An easy way to celebrate National Chili day is this Vegan One-Pot Chili Mac and Cheese recipe.
 It’s like taking two comfort foods and combining them in one pot for a cheesy, delicious dinner that will make you proud to sing, “Dinner’s ready!”